We serve immigration clients nationwide. Contact Us to schedule a consultation with one of our lawyers today.

 If you are in the process of trying to apply for a family-based visa, you may have heard about Visa Bulletins for Oak Brook family preference visas.
 This is a list issued every month to provide information about which green cards are open at a given time, making it a valuable resource for hopeful applicants.
 For more information about family preference visas and Visa bulletins, reach out to a dedicated attorney.

-What is a Visa Bulletin in Oak Brook?
+What is a Visa Bulletin?

 The Visa Bulletin is a document published by the Department of State and The US Citizenship and Immigration Services.
 This list includes various categories and includes differences among countries and visa types.
 As mentioned above, this bulletin essentially allows someone to see when immigration has visas available and when his or her visa may move forward.